-ANNEXURE B TO THE INDEPENDENT AUDITOR'S REPORT

-(Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)
+ANNEXURE B TO THE INDEPENDENT AUDITOR'S REPORT (Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)

-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (b) The Company has a program of verification of property, plant and equipment to cover all the items in a phased manner over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+- a.
+The Company has maintained proper records showing full particulars, including quantitative details and situation of property plant and equipment. - b.
+The Company has a program of verification of property, plant and equipment to cover all the items in a phased manner over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the program, certain property, plant and equipment were physically verified by the management during the year.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us and based on the examination of the registered transfer deed and registered sale deed provided to us, we report that, the title deeds, comprising all the immovable properties of land and buildings which are freehold, are held in the name of the Company as at the balance sheet date, except the following:
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - c.
+According to the information and explanations given to us and the records examined by us and based on the examination of the registered transfer deed and registered sale deed provided to us, we report that, the title deeds, comprising all the immovable properties of land and buildings which are freehold and leasehold land, are held in the name of the Company as at the balance sheet date, except the following:

-Particulars Gross Block (Rs. in Crore) Net Block (Rs. in Crore) Remarks 17 freehold lands located at various locations admeasuring 61.7 acres.
-10.98 The title deeds are in the name of Suzlon Energy Limited- OMS Division which was merged with the Company w.e.f.
-March 29, 2014.
-As explained to us by the Management, the title deeds are mortgaged with various Lenders.
+Regionale de la (Sports Ellopik (BS: Ti) Grope) iras ir ; (a) (a) (b) (b) (b) (b) (c) (c) (c) (c) (c) (c) (c) (c) (c) (c 17 freehold lands located at various locations admeasuring 61.7 acre.
+10.98 The title deeds are in the name of Suzion Energy Limited- OMS Division which was merged with the Company w.e.f.
+29 March 2014.
+As explained to us by the Management, the title deeds are mortgaged with various bankers.
+2 Leasehold lands located at various locations admeasuring 2.21 acres.
+0.12 The title deeds are in the erstwhile name of the Company i.e. Suzion Structures Limited.